20 things you (Probably) didn't know about Die Hard

 6. brucey bonus

-Willis was largely known for his comedic role on Moonlighting, and the studio were somewhat panicky that he didn't have star appeal.
+Willis was largely known for his comedic role on Moonlighting, and the studio was somewhat panicky that he didn't have star appeal.
 The marketing campaign's initial billboards and posters reflected this, and Willis' face was anything but a focal point.
 Pee-po, Brucey!

 7. every last drop

 Rickman himself was dropped 40 feet in the stunt required for Gruber's death scene.
 It's rumoured the crew dropped Alan Rickman on the count of two when he was expecting a three count, to make him look even more surprised.
-In this lovely video Rickman admits he can't remember whether that was the case, but does say that due to the danger involved producers made sure it was the last scene Rickman shot.
-Fortunately they got it in one take.

 8. One night only